CarolGMilano/sneakers-e-commerce/README.md

 ## Features

-- Browse through selection of seasonal sneakers
+- Browse through selection of two sneakers collections
 - Add products to your cart and manage your cart
 - View product details and images
 - Add your e-mail in the company Newsletter